Stability, Efficiency, and Contentedness of Social Storage Networks: Introduction

 \section{Introduction}

 In this digital era, where personal data size is growing exponentially, data backup is not a new need.
-Data stored on an agent's local machine is prone to loss due to disk-failure, malware, etc. Local backup, centralized on-line backup and decentralized (Peer-to-Peer) backup are some strategies available to agents.
+Data stored on an agent's local machine is prone to loss due to disk-failure, malware, and so on.
+Local backup, centralised on-line backup (for example, Backblaze\footnote{ https://secure.backblaze.com/buy.htm (Visited on 09 May 2017)}, CrashPlan\footnote{ https://store.crashplan.com/store/ (Visited on 09 May 2017)}) and decentralised (Peer-to-Peer) backup (for example, Pstore \citep{pstore}, Pastiche \citep{pastiche}, Samsara \citep{samsara}, etc.) are some strategies available to agents.
 Each has its own merits and demerits.
 For example, maintaining data backup on a local external hard disk on a regular basis is cumbersome.
-As far as on-line backup systems are concerned, on the one hand, centralized on-line backup is not cost efficient, especially when the amount of data required to be backed up is huge.
-On the other hand, although Peer-to-Peer (P2P) backup systems are cost efficient, they require dealing with several issues like data availability, reliability and security.
+As far as on-line backup systems are concerned, on the one hand, centralised on-line backup is not cost efficient, especially when the amount of data required to be backed up is huge.
+On the other hand, although Peer-to-Peer (P2P) backup systems are cost efficient, they require dealing with several issues like data availability, reliability and security \citep{Steinmetz2005}.

-In recent years, to cope up with the above issues in P2P storage systems, researchers have been focusing on on-line social network relationships.
-It is believed that social ties between agents (or players) will help to build backup systems that overcome aforementioned issues.
-This trend that takes real world social relationships (encoded in an on-line social network) into account for constructing a data backup system is emerging as a special case of P2P backup system, and tagged as {\it Social Storage} or Friend-to-Friend (F2F) Storage\footnote{For technical details regarding social storage systems, we refer the reader to \cite{f2fstorage, blockparty, friendstore, f2box, hybridfriendbox, friendboxstorage}, \cite{f2femepricalstudy, Gracia-availability-f2f, hybridfriendbox, f2findirecttie}.}(Friendstore, FriendBox, BackupBuddy\footnote{http://www.buddybackup.com/} are a few examples).
+In recent years, to cope up with the above issues in P2P storage systems, researchers have been focusing on social network relationships.
+It is believed that social ties between agents will help to build backup systems that overcome aforementioned issues.
+This trend that takes real world social relationships into account for constructing a data backup system is emerging as {\it Social Storage} or Friend-to-Friend (F2F) Storage (Friendstore \citep{friendstore-1}, FriendBox \citep{friendboxstorage}, BackupBuddy\footnote{http://www.buddybackup.com/ (Visited on 09 May 2017) } are a few examples).

 Existing research on social storage is moving in two directions.
-One research trend has been focusing on various approaches to build the system, dealing with providing ways for agents to select their data-backup-partners explicitly.
-The other direction has been focusing on studying Quality of Service (QoS) related issues such as data availability, reliability, the cost associated with communication, data maintenance, data placement or scheduling polices, by taking online social relationships into account.
+One research trend \citep{f2fstorage, blockparty, friendstore, f2box, hybridfriendbox, friendboxstorage} has been focusing on various technical approaches to build the system, for example, data backup techniques.
+The other direction \citep{f2frecoverability, f2femepricalstudy, Gracia-availability-f2f, f2findirecttie} has been focusing on studying Quality of Service (QoS) related issues.
+This includes data availability, reliability, the cost associated with communication, data maintenance, data placement or scheduling polices, by taking online social relationships into account.